 The annual Stepping Up for Kids Awards Luncheon celebrates the amazing stories of resource families and front-line agency staff who give outstanding service to children in foster and adoptive care.
 They work to ensure safe and supportive homes for these children who previously were abused and neglected, many of whom today continue to face behavioral and physical health issues.
-This year’s event will be held on Friday, Oct.
-12, 2018.
-Over 300 guests attended our Oct.
-6, 2017, luncheon.
-Learn more about Stepping Up for Kids.
+Click here to see photos and learn more about our honorees.

 Each April, STLCANN teams up with organizations and individuals across the metro area to raise awareness about child abuse/neglect, and to promote efforts to strengthen families – the best way to prevent abuse/neglect.
 Child Abuse Prevention Month has been held annually nationally since 1982.
 Our April activities include: